PhilippSeidel00/TimeSheetGeneratorGUI/README.md

 New Features will include:
 - [ ] Export to pdf format
 - [ ] Saving of static userdata, like names and departments
-- [ ] Saving of Timesheets as editable files for later use
+- [ ] Saving of time sheets as editable files for later use
 - [ ] Language selection at runtime
 - [ ] Dynamic coloring of faulty WorkSlices